Visit Malta's Top Tourist Attractions

 Take a trip to Gozo

 Gozo, the second largest Island, is picturesque, with green hills, tranquil villages and magnificent seascapes.
 It’s 25 minutes by ferry from the main island of Malta.
 The town of Victoria, also known as Rabat, is the geographic heart of Gozo and the centre of activity.
 It’s where the iconic Azure Window used to be, but unfortunately due to natural erosion it collapsed in 2017.
 However, there are still other sights in Gozo worth visiting, such as Ġgantija Megalithic temples.
 A UNESCO World Heritage Site, it’s one of the oldest free standing temples in the world; they even predate the Pyramids of Egypt and Stonehenge.
 The spectacular Dwerjra Inland Sea is a lagoon of seawater linked to the Mediterranean Sea through an opening formed by a narrow natural arch.
 Also, it’s said to be the home of Calypso from Homer’s Odyssey.
+Book your place on our Malta & Gozo holiday today.

 Relax in Malta’s Blue Lagoon